 Please understand that I am not referring to a television show or movie but a real-life problem that is (and has been) impacting individuals and small businesses.
 The term first appeared more than 25 years ago when the savings and loan crisis in the United States resulted in hundreds of financial institutions with liabilities in excess of assets.
 This is never supposed to happen with an operational bank, but it happened over and over again with the savings and loans.
 The political response was a variation of “Too Many to Fail,” and Zombie Banks were born.

-As we fast forward to 2017 and beyond, the precedent of Zombie Banks lives on.
+As we fast forward to 2018 and beyond, the precedent of Zombie Banks lives on.
 There are many banking institutions that are effectively bankrupt but are being kept in business through artificial government supports and guarantees.
 In some cases these banks are being kept on a short leash and in others they are operating with more flexibility.
 But they are certainly not lending normally.
-The failure of these Zombie Banks to operate like “real banks” is a major contributing factor to explain why the economy and real estate in particular are still functioning as if they are on life support.
+The failure of these banks to operate like “real banks” is a major contributing factor to explain why the economy and real estate in particular are still functioning as if they are on life support in many areas.

 Zombie Bank Summary Points